DavidBall117/strapi-plugin-import-export/README.md

 ## Overview

-A strapi plugin for importing and exporting data to assist with migrations.
+A strapi plugin for importing and exporting data to assist with migrations and facilitate backups.

 ## Installation Guide